vtex/styleguide/react/components/ToastProvider/README.md

 ### 👎 Don'ts
 - Do not present critical or high priority actions on a Toast.
 If that's the case, you might consider using [Alerts](#alert) instead.
-- Due to its low to mild priority usage and dismissability, warning and error semantic styles do not apply to Toasts.
+- Due to its low to mild priority usage and dismiss ability, warning and error semantic styles do not apply to Toasts.

 ```js